iancze/iancze.github.io/content/courses/astro542/syllabus.md

 ASTRO 542 meets three times a week on Monday, Wednesday, and Friday in [Davey Laboratory, Rm.
 541](https://map.psu.edu/?id=1134#!m/274769?s/davey%20lab?ct/33177,25403,26748,26749,26750,27255) from 9:05am to 9:55am ET (prompt).
 Following current university guidelines (8/5/2021), the course is scheduled to meet in person, and all individuals (regardless of vaccination status) are required to wear masks.
 For up to date policies, please consult [this site](https://virusinfo.psu.edu/).

 Remote formats of the course may at times be necessary depending on the status of the COVID-19 pandemic.
 We plan on recording and posting all lectures. **If you are in any way feeling ill or suspect you might have been contact with an individual infected with COVID, *please* stay home.** We will work with you to provide you with the course materials you need.

+### Masking Policy

+*University policy*: Penn State University requires everyone to wear a face mask in all university buildings, including classrooms, regardless of vaccination status.
+ALL STUDENTS MUST wear a mask appropriately (i.e., covering both your mouth and nose) while you are indoors on campus.
+This is to protect your health and safety as well as the health and safety of your classmates, instructor, and the university community.
+Anyone attending class without a mask will be asked to put one on or leave.
+Instructors may end class if anyone present refuses to appropriately wear a mask for the duration of class.
+Students who refuse to wear masks appropriately may face disciplinary action for Code of Conduct violations.
+If you feel you cannot wear a mask during class, please speak with your adviser immediately about your options for altering your schedule.

 ## Textbook